Missy Higgins: 2006–2009: On a Clear Night

 During 2006, Higgins lived in Broome, Western Australia for six months, away from the entertainment industry.
 The relaxed lifestyle helped her focus on writing new material.
 The landscape made a big impression, "It was the first place I'd ever felt honestly connected with my country, with the physical land of my country" and inspired her to write "Going North".
 She then toured the United States and South Africa, writing more material on the road.
 In September she based herself in Los Angeles to record her second album, On a Clear Night, with producer Mitchell Froom.
-"Steer" was released as an EP, followed a fortnight later by its album on 28 April 2007, both debuted at No. 1 on their respective charts.
+"Steer" was released on 14 April 2007, followed a fortnight later by its album on 28 April 2007, both debuted at No. 1 on their respective charts.